 They will generally survive well any attempted attack by 'possums, rats or other vermin.
 Seriously though, they are a useful item on which to base a tramping trip lunch.
 Spread with whatever takes your fancy.

 Stories of people having to use ice axes to break them should be ignored and only testify to the lack of judgement on the part of some would-be chefs ...
 Don't overcook them!
-Recipes vary, but here's one of them:
+Recipes vary, but here are several.

 - Soften the butter and mix ingredients in a large bowl, adding a little water if necessary

 - Roll out to 1cm thickness, cut into square biscuits and place on a lightly greased baking tray

 - Bake at 135°C until cooked (dry and just starting to turn golden brown)

 850g 500g 350g 350g 3 Tbsp 3 Tbsp 1 tsp